sulu/sulu-ecommerce-docs/docs/shop/content/navigation.rst

 ------------------------------

-Open the admin interface and click on the content area of your shop webspace you want to add a navigation.
+Open the admin interface and click on the content area of your shop webspace you want to add a sub navigation.
 Choose an item and highlight it by clicking on its name.
 You will notice that this Apple finder like structure allows you to add a child element by clicking on the add button in the column on the right.
 Now repeat the steps of creating a navigation item and save it.
 Refresh your shop